Lalitshaktawat/biostudio-installation-documents/custom-environment-for-analyses-in-BioStudio/BioStudio-custom-env.md

 ## Basic Mode

 :one: Enter the kernel name.
 :two: Choose A Mode: **Basic**.
-In this mode, it will create general environment and kernel.
+In this mode, it will create a general environment and kernel.
 All basic package will be attached with this Kernel.
 :three: Select specific language in language field.
-Currently, BioStudio is only supporting two languages: **Python** and **R**.
+Currently, BioStudio is supporting two languages: **Python** and **R**.
 :four: Select version based on selected language.
-If pre-define versions is not suitable for your requirement, you can type version you would like to install, and then, click **Add Customize** button to apply.
+If pre-define versions are not suitable for your requirements, you can type the version that you would like to install, and then, click **Add Customize** button to apply.
 :five: Click **Create** button.

 <br><img alt="BioStudio-env" src="./pic/ck.png" class="lazy" width="100%"><br>